EV-OD/nepaliDate/content.md

-# Date Bliss Application - Page Content Analysis
+# NepaliDate Application - Page Content Analysis

-This document provides a detailed breakdown of the textual content on each key page of the Date Bliss application.
+This document provides a detailed breakdown of the textual content on each key page of the NepaliDate application.
 It is intended for SEO analysis, content strategy, and ensuring keyword alignment with terms like "BS to AD converter," "AD to BS converter," "Nepali calendar API," "Bikram Sambat," and "Nepali holidays."

 ## Table of Contents
 1. [Homepage (`/`)](#homepage--)